VSMourya/Face-Recognition-using-FER/README.md

-#Want to expect from this repo:
+#What to expect from this repo:

 1. Faces will be detected
 2. Detected faces will be stored in the "Images" folder